IT Security for Remote Work

 - If sharing your screen, make sure participants can’t see private or confidential data.
 Close all other applications, including email, before sharing your screen.

 - Don’t post meeting links on publicly available websites, such as an online syllabus.
-Post class meeting links in Canvas or Blackboard, or send through email or in an Outlook invitation.
+Post class meeting links in Canvas, or send through email or in an Outlook invitation.

 - Lock down your meetings.
 Follow the steps in this Knowledge Base article to control who can join your meeting and what they can share.